isomerpages/moe-tampinespri/_our-community/School Advisory Committee (SAC).md

 *   Dr Thomas Chong – Award Category : 20 Years and Above
 ![](/images/SAC.png)

-*   Mr Salauddin S S  - Award Category :  10 – 19 Years.
+*   Mr Salauddin S S&nbsp; - Award Category :&nbsp; 10 – 19 Years.
 ![](/images/SAC1.png)
 We congratulate and thank them for all their past contributions to the school and their service to education in Singapore.